Justintime50/pretty-tables/README.md

 ]

 # Generate the pretty table output
-# Optionally pass `truthy` here with an integer of the column you want to check for truthy values on
-table = my_table.generate(
+table = pretty_tables.create(
+    headers=headers,
+    rows=rows,
-    empty_cell_placeholder='No data',  # Optional: override the default `None` with a custom string colors=colors,  # Optional
+    empty_cell_placeholder='No data',  # Optional: override the default `None` with a custom string colors=colors,  # Optional: mutually exclusive with `truthy`
+    # truthy=3,  # Optional: integer of the column you want to check for truthy values on, mutually exclusive with `colors`
 )

 print(table)